 1 out of 4.
-That’s the average number of men who start losing their hair to Male Pattern Baldness before the age of 30.
+That’s the average number of men who start losing their hair to male pattern baldness before the age of 30.

-Do you have a defined jaw line, a strong brow ridge, a nice head shape and have the ability to grow a decent amount of facial hair?
+You have a defined jaw line, a strong brow ridge, a nice head shape and have the ability to grow a decent amount of facial hair?
 Then hair loss may not be a big deal in your case.
 You won’t lose much (if any) points in the looks department.

 Hair Loss Treatments For Men That Actually Work

-The second member of “The Big Three” and another extremely effective FDA approved hair loss treatment is minoxidil.
-Minoxidil was originally an oral medication for high blood pressure.
-After a while, however, patients started reporting hair growth — everywhere, and so the minoxidil topical solution for treating hair loss was born.
-Minoxidil is approved by the FDA.
+The first member of ‘The big three’ and another extremely effective FDA approved hair loss treatment is minoxidil.
+Minoxidil was originally an oral medication for high blood pressure, after a while, however, patients started reporting hair growth everywhere on their body, and so the minoxidil topical solution for treating hair loss was born.

 Ok, when can I start seeing results?

 Results should begin to show anywhere between 2 to 6 months.

 How do I use it?

 Apply 1 ml of minoxidil liquid (or 1 foam squeeze, if you are using the foam version) all over the top of your scalp twice per day, with at least an 8-hour window of time in-between.
 It takes only a few minutes to apply, even less with the foam version.
 It’s faster than washing your teeth.

 Some (myself included) use it only once per day, as Minoxidil has a half-life of 22 hours.
 However, Pfizer, the manufacturer of Rogaine, claims it can prove less effective this way.